Thin Mint Cookies do not last long at our house. Even with good intentions these mint chocolate cookies only seem to last a week, at most.

 - Great addition to a food basket gift.
 They would go great in a coffee, tea, or chocolate themed basket.

-- May Day is right around the corner (May 1st).
-Does anyone remember handing out may baskets when you were little?
+- May Day (May 1st), does anyone remember handing out may baskets when you were little?
 These would make a great May Day treat!

 - Add to a new mom basket.